Whitehall London: The 9 Best Reasons to Visit

 That’s because you will find Army soldiers dressed in fancy uniforms sitting on horses.

-They are a highlight of Whitehall and attract hoards of visitors every day.
+They are a highlight of Whitehall and attract hordes of visitors every day.

 20230526 Whitehall London 011